evalinghan/Statistical-Evaluation/README.md

 DistributionFits.py

-Test data for the project can be found in the data directory.
+Example data for the project can be found in the data directory.
 These scripts are supposed to be used in the following order.